Steph Curry and Ayesha Curry aim to raise $50 million for Oakland schools through their charity

 "It's the fact that these are three very simple things in life that every child should have access to, and so when you're not afforded these things, it's like, how can I even dream?"
 Ayesha Curry said.

 Launched in 2019, "Eat.
 Learn.
-Play." has already had a significant imprint on Oakland.
-The charity has distributed 25 million meals, revitalized 12 play areas and invested $6 million in literacy programs.
+Play." has already had a significant imprint on Oakland, the city where the Warriors played for 47 years, winning three NBA titles before moving across the bay to San Francisco in 2019.
+The team has maintained its connections to Oakland and the Currys' charity has distributed 25 million meals, revitalized 12 play areas and invested $6 million in literacy programs.

-The Currys' charity initiatives involve kids directly, giving them input on playground designs and organizing events like fun runs and ballpark trips.
+The initiatives involve kids directly, giving them input on playground designs and organizing events like fun runs and ballpark trips.

 They recognize the significance of playgrounds and their profound influence on a child's life.